snivilised/cobrass/README.md

 - The return value of ___NewEnumInfo___ is an instance that represents the `meta` data for the pseudo enum type.

-- Each application need only create a single instance of ___EnumInfo___ for each enum entity so logically this should be treated as a singleton, although it hasnt been enforced as a singleton in code.
+- Each application need only create a single instance of ___EnumInfo___ for each enum entity so logically this should be treated as a singleton, although it hasn't been enforced as a singleton in code.

 #### 🍉 Enum Value<a name="enum-value"></a>